 “Do you want to tell him that,” Cartwright asked.
 The woman shook her head.
 He said he didn’t think so and turned back to me.
-“Apparently Mrs. Martinowicz here got the idea to doctor several fictitious bank loans, using her friends and relatives to pose as applicants.
-After they had received several substantial loans using the phony bank docs she’d supplied to them, they turned the loan money over to her in exchange for a payoff of a thousand dollars apiece.
-Then she deposited that “loan money” into her own account, which, over the eight or ten years of running the scam, grew into quite a nest egg.”
+“Apparently Mrs. Martinowicz here got the idea to doctor several fictitious bank loans, using several of her friends and relatives to pose as applicants.
+After they had received substantial loans using the phony docs she’d supplied to them, they turned the loan money over to her in exchange for a payoff of a thousand dollars each.
+Then she deposited that ‘loan money’ into her account, which, over the eight or ten years of running the scam, had grown into quite a nest egg.”

 “So,” I said, “the part about Mexico … she was transferring her funds there?”
 It paid, I realized, not to play too dumb.